SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 <img src="images/F12.png" width="900" title='Framework'/>

 ### Mobility as a service (MaaS) and shared mobility
-I have worked on shared mobility since 2018, advised by [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) | [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) | [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx).
+I have extensive research experience in shared and smart mobility.
+In Tongji University, advised by [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) | [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) | [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx),
-I have investigated various shared mobility programs to provide empirical evidence on who is using shared mobility, how to promote its efficiency, how to use incentives to prevent user churning, and how to encourage multimodal integration.
+I have investigated various shared mobility programs to provide empirical evidence on how to promote their efficiency, how to allocate incentives to prevent user turnover, and how to encourage multi-modal integration.
-After joining University of Maryland, I am the main developer of the first-in-the-nation coordinated MaaS mobile phone app, [incenTrip](https://incentrip.org), to assign personalized incentives to travelers in MD-DC-VA area.
+After joining University of Maryland, I am the technical leader of the first-in-the-nation MaaS APP "incenTrip" project, funded by USDOE and USDOT, to provide green travel options and personalized incentives for real-world travelers.
+My future studies will focus on the combination of electrification, sharing, and automation, for example, quantifying the impact of shared autonomous vehicles on current transportation systems, understanding how charging infrastructure would influence the efficiency of electric mobility systems, and building simulation and optimization models to support the routing, charging, and fleet management of shared automatic vehicles in a mixed-traffic environment.

 <iframe src="images/Bikeshare_Heatmap.html" height="500" width="750"></iframe>